Puppy Pickup Info

 Car sickness: This is almost a certainty.
 Bring old towels, old blankets, etc., you don’t mind getting soiled with pee, maybe even poo and perhaps some throw up, or any combination of the above!
 If you are able to bring a designated driver so you can hold your puppy the entire ride home that is best—the puppy will enjoy being cuddled in your arms and will begin bonding on the drive home.
 Unless you have a long drive, avoid giving food while driving.
 In the event of a long drive, offer some of the puppy dog samples and water, allow time for breaks—potty, move-around—and hopefully the puppy will take care of potty time outside.
 Make certain to always have your new puppy on a leash with collar and name tag.

-Puppy collar, leash, and name tag: Your puppy has had a training collar on and we will send that home with puppy.
-We recommend you bring a collar or two (size small-medium adjustable is best), with a leash and your dog’s name tag.
+Puppy collar, leash, and name tag: Please bring a new collar & leash to take your puppy home.
+We recommend you bring a collar or two (size small-medium adjustable is best), and a tag with your dog’s name, town, and your phone numbers on it.
 This will allow you to be prepared for potty and move-around breaks.
 It is much easier to have the items with you so don’t have to take a sad and stressed puppy into a store to make a purchase.